"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Abstract

 \section{Abstract}

-As AI is increasingly integrated into products and critical systems, researchers are paying greater attention to identifying related vulnerabilities.
-Effective remediation depends on whether vendors are willing to accept and respond to AI vulnerability reports.
-In this paper, we examine the disclosure policies of 264 AI vendors.
-Using a mixed-methods approach, our quantitative analysis finds that 36\% of vendors provide no disclosure channel, and only 18\% explicitly mention AI-related risks.
-Vulnerabilities involving data access, authorization, and model extraction are generally considered in-scope, while jailbreaking and hallucination are frequently excluded.
-Through qualitative analysis, we further identify three vendor postures toward AI vulnerabilities---proactive clarification (\textit{n} = 46, include active supporters, AI integrationists, and back channels), silence (\textit{n} = 115, include self-hosted and hosted vendors), and restrictive (\textit{n} = 103).
-Finally, by comparing vendor policies against 1,130 AI incidents and 359 academic publications, we show that bug bounty policy evolution has lagged behind both academic research and real-world events.
+As vendors adopt AI technologies, security researchers are working to uncover and fix related vulnerabilities, which is important given AI systems handle sensitive data and critical functions.
+This process relies on vendors receiving and rewarding AI vulnerability reports.
+To assess current practices, we analyzed the vulnerability disclosure policies of 264 AI vendors.
+We employed a mixed-methods approach, combining snapshot and longitudinal qualitative analysis, as well as comparing alignment with 320 AI incidents and 260 academic articles.
+Our analysis reveals that 36\% of AI vendors have no established policy, and only 18\% mention AI risks.
+Data access, authorization, and model extraction vulnerabilities are most consistently declared in-scope.
+Jailbreaking and hallucination are most commonly declared out-of-scope.
+We identify three profiles that reflect vendors' different positions toward AI vulnerabilities: proactive clarification (\textit{n} = 46), silent (\textit{n} = 115), and restrictive (\textit{n} = 103).
+Our alignment results suggest that vendors may address AI vulnerability disclosure later than academic research and real-world incidents.